 Rather than the

-SystemExecutor doing most of the work for you and managing the subscriptions and entity interactions this just provides you the
+SystemExecutor doing most of the work for you and managing the subscriptions it leaves it up to you to manage everything how you want once the system has been started.

 StartSystem method will be triggered when the system has been added to the executor, and the